 Since that time, I’ve thought a lot about that remark she made to me.
 Of course, she was right, they are just pieces of metal, but so are a Rolls Royce and a Chevy.
-So what gives a rare coin its significance?
-It’s people…and how we revere these little pieces of metal.
+So what gives a rare coin its significance and why is coin collecting a passion for some?
+It’s people… and how we revere these little pieces of metal.
 We put significance in a rare coin’s history, its rarity, as compared to all the other little pieces of metal called coins, its characteristics, like a scarce die variety, and its condition, as compared to perfection and other like-kind coins.
 In other words, what do these little pieces of metal mean to people?

 Rarity, condition, and a coin’s characteristics are a given, but history has a lot to do with a coin’s significance.
 The two most famous coins known outside the hobby may be the 1913 Liberty nickel and the 1804 silver dollar.
 There are a few others as well, like the 1909-S VDB Lincoln cent, even though most of the public doesn’t know all the initials or what they represent, and the 1955 Doubled Die cent.
 There are 5 known examples of the 1913 Liberty nickel and 15 known examples of the 1804 silver dollar.

 But, do the public, and even most experienced coin collectors, know about the king of gold rarities, the 1822 $5 gold coin, in which there are just three known examples?